One of my favorite chapters in my first book Garden Up!, tackles a common problem many gardeners face – what to do with those narrow side yards?

 These awkward spaces are often neglected, turning into dumping grounds for junky items collected over the years.

-While it’s true we all need a place to store that broken BBQ that we can’t quite throw away yet, composters, and garbage cans, it doesn’t mean we can’t have a garden too!
+While it’s true we all need a place to store some of this ‘junk’, it doesn’t mean we can’t have a garden too!

-My own side yard is featured in the book, and is a prime example of how to garden up when you have little to no planting space.
+The side yard from my previous garden is a prime example of how to garden up when you have little to no planting space.

 To give you a little background: my side yard is about 7′ wide and runs the length of the house, parallel to all of the bedrooms.